 - Cover artists are divided as to whether the line in Elvis's Peace in the Valley is "the Lamb is the Light" or "the lamp is alight."

-- Doug Ingle's slurred and/or drunk/stoned mispronunciation of "In The Garden of Eden" has likewise become the official title of the famous Iron Butterfly song, "Ina-Gadda-Da-Vida".
+- Doug Ingle's slurred mispronunciation of "In The Garden of Eden" became the official title of the famous Iron Butterfly song, "Ina-Gadda-Da-Vida".

-- "Hey Sandy" by Polaris was the theme tune to The adventures of Pete and Pete, with a famously unintelligible lyric which the band swore they would never reveal.
-The lyrics have been guessed as everything from "Can you settle to shoot me" to "can you see the shroom babe" and no one is any the wiser.
+- "Hey Sandy" by Polaris was the theme tune to The Adventures of Pete and Pete, with a famously unintelligible lyric which the band swore they would never reveal.

 - Splender's song "I Think God Can Explain" was originally "I Think I Can Explain."
 But the lyrics and titled were changed due to a mishearing, and the band preferred the version that was ultimately released.